ashleylyh/Starbucks_website_tutorial/README.md

 # Starbucks_website_tutorial

-this is a self-learning project of frontend developmeent by making the Starbucks website.
+this is a self-learning project of frontend development by making the Starbucks website.